ClareMSYanGit/Interop-TestSuites/SharePoint/Docs/SharePointTestSuiteDeploymentGuide.md

 If the SUT is non-Microsoft implementation of SharePoint Server, you will not be able to run the setup configuration script.
-The following steps explain what needs to be created or configured on the SUT in order to run the test suites.
+The following steps explain what needs to be created or configured on the SUT to run the test suites.

 1. In Powershell, set the execution policy to **RemoteSigned**, enable